Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 -Spinal cord injury

--Smoking and/or drugs of abuse
+-Smoking and/or drugs use disorder

 -Depression / anxiety